 The First Swimathon in Kampong Cham

 Swimming Center on July 31st, 2018.
 It was a fundraising event organized by PFDO of Kampong Cham and

-A swimathon is a swimming event for raising for a meaningful cause.
+A swimathon is a swimming event for raising money for a meaningful cause.
 Each person will swim for a set amount of time, and at the end of their time, they will have swum certain lengths and raised a certain amount of money.
-The goal of this particular Swimathon is to raise funds to construct a new building of four classrooms for an overcrowded primary school, Ken Chrey Knong Primary School.
-The new classrooms will allow for increased space and a better learning environment for the students.
+The goal of this particular Swimathon was to raise funds to construct a new building of four classrooms for an overcrowded primary school, Ken Chrey Knong Primary School.
+The new classrooms would allow for increased space and a better learning environment for the students.

 Some thought from swimmer :

 “I’ve done it!
 I’ve successfully swum five thousand meters in a pool with a very unpleasant water temperature